Victoria Donohoe

-Victoria Donohoe (March 21, 1929 – November 21, 2018) was an artist, art critic and historian who wrote for papers such as The Catholic Standard & Times and The Philadelphia Inquirer.
+Victoria Donohoe (March 21, 1929 – November 21, 2018) was an American artist, art critic and historian who wrote for papers such as The Catholic Standard & Times and The Philadelphia Inquirer.
 She has been described by editor Gabriel Escobar of the Inquirer as "indomitable" and having "an aura of legend".
 She did not drive a car or own a television, preferring to travel by public transit and avoid the use of telephones, answering machines, and computers.
 Throughout her career, she would file her columns in person at the Inquirer suburban newsroom in Conshohocken, typing them from her handwritten notes.
 She published over 1,000 articles in the Inquirer over 50 years between 1962 and 2012.

 Early life and education

 Victoria Donohoe was born March 21, 1929.
 She lived at her parents' home in Narberth, Pennsylvania for much of her life.
 Her father Daniel J. Donohoe was an artist and illustrator who worked for the Evening Bulletin.
 Her mother, Ann (O'Neill) Donohoe, taught art classes at Moore College of Art and Design.

 Victoria attended high school at Mater Misericordiae Academy (now Merion Mercy Academy), a Catholic college preparatory school for girls in Merion, Pennsylvania, in the Archdiocese of Philadelphia.
 She received her bachelor’s degree from Rosemont College in 1950, as well as a teaching certificate.
 She taught art at Rosemont while earning her Masters of Fine Arts from the University of Pennsylvania.
 She then went to Florence, Italy, where she attended Pope Pius XII Institute-Graduate School of Fine Arts for Women at Villa Schifanoia in 1953.